Lascar: Britain

 In 1842, the Church Missionary Society reported on the dire ″state of the lascars in London″.
 In 1850 40 lascars, also known as ″Sons of India,″ were reported to have starved to death in the streets of London.
 Shortly after these reports, evangelical Christians proposed the construction of a charity house and gathered £15,000 in assistance of the lascars.
 In 1856 "The Strangers' Home for Asiatics, Africans and South Sea Islanders" was opened in Commercial Road, Limehouse under the manager, Lieutenant-Colonel R. Marsh Hughes.
 The home helped and supported lascars and sailors from as far as China.
 The home helped with employment and with leaving Britain.
 Additionally, it served as a repatriation centre where various sailors were recruited for ships returning East.
 It was also used as a missionary centre with Joseph Salter of the London City Mission as its missionary.
-Among the things provided by the home were a library of Christian books in Asian and African languages, a store room for valuables, and a place where Lascars could send their earnings back to India.
+Among the things provided by the home were a library of Christian books in Asian and African languages, a store room for valuables, and a place where lascars could send their earnings back to India.
 Lascars were allowed entrance as long as they had the prospect of local employment, or were on a ship returning East.
-The collective naming of these groups as "strangers" reflects British attitudes at the time.
+The collective naming of these groups as "strangers" reflected contemporary British attitudes.

 Lascar immigrants were often the first Asians to be seen in British cities and were initially perceived as indolent due to their reliance on Christian charities.

 In 1925 the Coloured Alien Seamen Order 1925 Act was brought into law by the Secretary of State for the Home Department.
 It stated that "any coloured alien seaman who is not already registered should take steps to obtain a Certificate of Registration without delay."
 Any foreign seaman, regardless of whether they had been in Britain for several months, had to register with the police.
 In 1931, 383 Indians and Ceylonese were registered.

-A letter dated 7 September 1925, from the wife of a Peshawar-born Indian domiciled in Britain and working as a sailor, describes the treatment of some Indians who were British subjects under the Home Office Coloured Aliens Seamen's Order, 1925: "My husband landed at Cardiff, after a voyage at sea on the SS Derville as a fireman, and produced his Mercantile Marine Book, R.S 2 No. 436431, which bears his Certificate of Nationality, declaring him to be British, and is signed by a Mercantile Marine Superintendent, dated 18 August 1919.
+A letter dated 7 September 1925, from the wife of a Peshawar-born Indian domiciled in Britain and working as a sailor, describes the treatment of some Indians who were British subjects under the Home Office Coloured Alien Seamen's Order, 1925: "My husband landed at Cardiff, after a voyage at sea on the SS Derville as a fireman, and produced his Mercantile Marine Book, R.S 2 No. 436431, which bears his Certificate of Nationality, declaring him to be British, and is signed by a Mercantile Marine Superintendent, dated 18 August 1919.
 This book and its certificate were ignored, and my husband was registered as an Alien.
 Would you kindly inform me if it is correct that the Mercantile Marine Book should have been ignored as documentary proof?"
 Police eager to deport coloured seamen would often (and illegally) register seamen as aliens regardless of correct documentation.